KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

 - The configmap is created in a kubernetes cluster.
 The information is stored in the configmap and used by the application running in the pod.
 - The configmap can be created using a yaml file or using the kubectl command line tool
 - As a devops engineer you will be creating configmaps to store configuration data for the applications running in the kubernetes cluster.
+- Storing sensitive data in configmaps makes it vulnerable to hackers as they can get the information from either the configmap file by running **kubectl describe configmap <configmap-name>** or by accessing the etcd database directly since its not encrypted.
 #### Creating a ConfigMap using a yaml file:
 ```yaml
 apiVersion: v1